3 Army personnel injured in 'slithering' ops

 Following the incident, the Army has suspended slithering operations involving ALH Dhruv till a probe is completed, the sources said.

-"Material failure" appears to be the reason behind the incident, in which three personnel were injured, they said.
+"Material failure" appears to be the reason behind the incident, they said.

 This is unedited, unformatted feed from the Press Trust of India wire.